Noam-Elron/HonkaiDailyLogIn/README.md

 # Honkai Star Rail Auto Login

-## This project is meant to be run using Google Scripts
+This project is meant to be run using Google Scripts, or AWS Lambda.

-AWS Lambda for deployment and hosting, DynamoDB for No-SQL DB, API Gatepoint to recieve discord data.